 These are just a few helpful ideas to keep your pet safe from heat stroke.
 As you can see, these ideas are very simple and basic and are also the same things we should try for ourselves especially our children.

-If you do suspect that your pet cat or dog is suffering from heat stroke, it is imperitive that you seek immediate attention from your veterinarian.
+If you do suspect that your pet cat or dog is suffering from heat stroke, it is imperative that you seek immediate attention from your veterinarian.
 Signs to look for are as follows: